Stuart Malina, Principal Guest Conductor

 In 2013, Malina was appointed principal guest conductor of The Florida Orchestra, leading nine concert series each season, including the orchestra’s highly acclaimed Coffee series.
-Now in his 19th season as music director and conductor of the Harrisburg Symphony Orchestra, Malina was previously music director of the Greensboro Symphony Orchestra and associate conductor of the Charleston Symphony Orchestra.
+Now in his 20th season as music director and conductor of the Harrisburg Symphony Orchestra, Malina was previously music director of the Greensboro Symphony Orchestra and associate conductor of the Charleston Symphony Orchestra.
+In September of 2019, Malina was appointed music director of the Lake Placid Sinfonietta, the orchestra of the Adirondacks, which performs for six weeks each summer.
+This season, in December, he will make his St. Louis Symphony debut.
 He made his Carnegie Hall debut in 2007, conducting the New York Pops in an all-Gershwin tribute including Rhapsody in Blue, which he conducted from the keyboard.
-He has recently performed with the symphony orchestras of Fort Worth, Hawaii, Hong Kong, New Mexico, Fresno, Charleston, and Greensboro, as well as the Chautauqua Institution and the Sarasota Music Festival.
-Malina has had multiple engagements with the Indianapolis Symphony Orchestra, as well as the Eastern Music Festival, at which he conducted the world premiere of Billy Joel’s Symphonic Fantasies for Piano and Orchestra.
+He has recently performed with the symphony orchestras of Fort Worth, Hawaii, Eugene, Hong Kong, New Mexico, Fresno, Charleston, and Greensboro, as well as the Chautauqua Institution and the Sarasota Music Festival.
+Malina has had multiple engagements with the Indianapolis Symphony Orchestra, as well as the Eastern Music Festival.

 In 2017, Malina led two tours of Russia through the American embassy in Moscow, bringing American music to Russian audiences in seven cities.
 In 2008, Malina, along with several members of the Pittsburgh Symphony Orchestra, spent 11 days in residence at the Tianjin Conservatory of Music in Tianjin, China, conducting the orchestra and coaching and performing chamber music.